Mount Adams Climb + Ski Descent Overview

-Not Provided: Transportation.
+Not Provided: Transportation, high clearance vehicle strongly recommended.
 Personal equipment and lunches.
 You are responsible for all items on the Gear List.

 Note: We also offer a 10% discount at the Alpine Ascents Gear Shop located at our offices.
 We conduct a mandatory gear check the day before your climb.
 A confirmation package with all details will be sent upon registration.